ZacGonzalez/ZacGonzalez.github.io/README.md

-This is my repository for my final project for the Computer Science Capstone Course at Southern New Hampshire University.
+This was my repository for my final project for the Computer Science Capstone Course at Southern New Hampshire University.
+I have also began to add to it since graduation and am including it with my resume to showcase my abilities.